 Later we saw a Christmas Market vendor selling Raclette on potatoes.
 The cheese is heated to almost bubbling and then scrapped onto the potatoes.
 You can sprinkle a little nutmeg or paprika on it for a little extra flavor.

 The Grossmunster is a Protestant Church designed in the Romanesque style.
 Once inside, the church is smaller than the outside would lead one to believe.
-The true beauty inside are the stained glass windows.
+The true beauty inside is the stained glass windows.
 They were absolutely magnificant but unfortunately photography was not allowed.

 It wouldn't be Christmas without a singing Christmas tree and we stumbled upon one next to as fate would have it a Gluhwein stand.
 Gluhwein is a warm mulled wine and each Christmas market typically has a signature mug for a few extra Euro or Francs.
 My Zurich mug will be a nice addition to my German Christmas market mug collection.